cherrynoize/dotfiles/.github/README.md

 ## 🔄 Update

-From now on you can just run
+From now on you can just run:

 ```
 cfg pull